Blendify/blender-manual/blender_docs/manual/physics/particles/mode.rst

    This is especially useful for softbody animations, because the weight defines the softbody *Goal*.
    A keypoint with a weight of 1 will not move at all, a keypoint with a weight of 0 subjects fully to softbody animation.
-   This value is scaled by the *GMin* - *GMax* range of softbody goals...
+   This value is scaled by the *GMin* to *GMax* range of softbody goals...

    ..
 Not more true, I think: '''Weight is only drawn for the complete hair (i.e. with the value of the tip),
       not for each keypoint, so it's a bit difficult to paint'''